Gwyneth Paltrow Reveals How She And Ex Chris Martin Make Co-Parenting Work: You Have To ‘Focus On Forgiveness’

-The actress appeared on The Today Show where she chatted about her split from the Coldplay frontman and how they have been focusing on co-parenting their two kids, Apple and Moses.
-Paltrow says that even though she and Chris were not going to be continuing on in their life as a couple, they made a commitment to maintaining a sense of family for the sake of their kids.
+The actress recently appeared on The Today Show, where she chatted about her split from the Coldplay frontman and how they have been focusing on co-parenting their two kids, Apple and Moses.
+Paltrow says that even though she and Chris were not going to be continuing on in their life as a couple, they made a commitment to maintain a sense of family for the sake of their kids.

-But now, she says that five years later, she and Chris have finally found their groove.
-During the first couple of years following the split, Gwyneth says that she and Martin put in a lot of effort into co-parenting but now things are “pretty good.”
-She also said that though their family looks different than it did when they were married, they’re committed to maintaining the family structure for the sake of their two children.
+She says that now, five years later, she and Chris have finally found their groove.
+During the first couple of years following the split, Gwyneth says that she and Martin put in a lot of effort in co-parenting, but now things are “pretty good.”
+She also said that — although their family looks different than it did when they were married — they’re committed to maintaining the family structure for the sake of their two children.

 Gwyneth Paltrow Attends Ex Chris Martin's Star-Studded Birthday Bash https://t.co/9luG1S7zAV pic.twitter.com/f59zJFxdDj